 - Exceptional verbal and written communications skills.

-- Bilingual is preferred.
+- Bilingual in Spanish and English is required.

-In your correspondence, please reference the exact title and department of the job you are applying for in the subject line.
 This announcement will remain posted until the position is filled.
 No phone calls, please.

 Please note that only those individuals whose qualifications match the current needs of this position will be considered applicants and will receive responses from American Progress.